SharkFishDeveloper/Sloth/README.md

 a.  *Create a new branch:*

--   npm run git checkout
+-   npm run git checkout <branchName>

 Creates and checks out a new branch named .

 a.  *Go to an already created branch:*

--   npm run git goto
+-   npm run git goto <branchName>

 Switches to the specified and updates to its latest commit.